-I work on the political history of the medieval North Caucasus and West Eurasia, with foci on transregional connection and slavery.
-This fascinating region is a quintessential example of a pre-modern borderland, with control of its strategic routes, resources and manpower contested by the Sassanian, Byzantine, Abbasid, Khazar, Mongol and Russian Empires.
+I work on the political history of the medieval North Caucasus and West Eurasia, focussing on transregional connection and slavery.
+This region is a quintessential yet under-researched example of a pre-modern borderland, with control of its strategic routes, resources and manpower contested by the Sassanian, Byzantine, Abbasid, Khazar, Mongol and Russian Empires.
 My work examines how the indigenous peoples of the Central and Western North Caucasus organised themselves politically to resist and exploit this situation.

 My new research project 'Strangled By Connection: The Northwest Caucasus and the Making of Global Slavery, 1261-1475', examines the medieval Caucasian slave trade in comparative perspective.
 The importance of this slave trade has long been recognised, providing the ruling elite of the Egyptian Mamluk sultanate from 1382 onwards, and a steady supply of household and productive slaves to the Italian States.
 However, we know very little about the social background of these enslaved people, why they were enslaved, and particularly why the indigenous Northwest Caucasian elite co-operated in their enslavement and sale.
 This project re-examines our written evidence for this slave trade in the light of Northwest Caucasian archaeological evidence and ethnography, which previously has been largely confined to specialist Russophone journals.
 This will therefore allow us a fuller picture of the social world from which these enslaved people were forcibly extracted.
 As a consequence, we will be able to compare their origins and experiences with those of enslaved and dependent people from other time periods and regions, particularly West Africa and Southeast Asia.